Beyond Zero-Shot Interpretation

 Looking Ahead

-Training models to explain themselves is promising, but the approach requires careful design of training data and evaluation.
+Training models to explain themselves is promising, but the supervision source determines what a successful report means.
 LatentQA takes a related approach with a different framing: rather than generating open-ended explanations, it formulates interpretation as question-answering.
 This structured format enables more systematic evaluation and potentially more reliable responses.